 Read more

 The United States and several other countries are considering adopting hydrogen as a fuel carrier.
-Nonetheless, many challenges must be addressed before hydrogen can be used as a a transportation fuel, particularly the fire hazards that hydrogen presents if it leaks.
-Hydrogen has a number of unique properties that make…
+Nonetheless, many challenges must be addressed before hydrogen can be used as a transportation fuel.
+Hydrogen has a number of unique properties that make it particularly prone to fire risks associated with leaks: Wide flammability…

 Read more